Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 * updated: Indicates when this version of the key was updated.

 ### Key client:
 The key client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing keys and its versions.
-Asynchronous (KeyAsyncClient) and synchronous (KeyClient) clients exist in the SDK allowing for the selection of a client based on an application's use case.
-Once you've initialized a key, you can interact with the primary resource types in Key Vault.
+Asynchronous (`KeyAsyncClient`) and synchronous (`KeyClient`) clients exist in the SDK allowing for the selection of a client based on an application's use case.
+Once you have initialized a key, you can interact with the primary resource types in Key Vault.

 ### Cryptography client:
 The cryptography client performs the cryptographic operations locally or calls the Azure Key Vault service depending on how much key information is available locally.
 It supports encrypting, decrypting, signing, verifying, key wrapping, key unwrapping, and retrieving the configured key.
-Asynchronous (CryptographyAsyncClient) and synchronous (CryptographyClient) clients exist in the SDK allowing for the selection of a client based on an application's use case.
+Asynchronous (`CryptographyAsyncClient`) and synchronous (`CryptographyClient`) clients exist in the SDK allowing for the selection of a client based on an application's use case.

 ## Examples
 ### Sync API